Quantra/django-lazy-srcset/README.rst

 Whilst not required it is advisable to take a nap at this stage.

-For further documentation and usage examples please read the source code for  `lazy_srcset/templatetags/lazy_srcset.py <https://github.com/Quantra/django-lazy-srcset/blob/master/lazy_srcset/templatetags/lazy_srcset.py#L98>`_.
+For further documentation and usage examples please read the docstrings in the source code for  `lazy_srcset/templatetags/lazy_srcset.py <https://github.com/Quantra/django-lazy-srcset/blob/master/lazy_srcset/templatetags/lazy_srcset.py#L98>`_.

 Currently imagekit ``SourceGroup`` has not been implemented therefore the imagekit ``generateimages`` management command will not generate images for django-lazy-srcset.
 If you want to pre-generate images you can ``render_to_string()`` your templates in an appropriate save method or signal.
-If you are using django-content-blocks this happens on publish anyway.
+If you are using `django-content-blocks <https://github.com/Quantra/django-content-blocks>`_ this happens on publish anyway.

 Clean up of unused files created by django-lazy-srcset is down to you, if you require it at all.